Pizz0x/UFC-Predictor/README.md

 # UFC-Predictor
-A project where I will try different machine learning model to predict the result of UFC fights This project is intended for educational purposes only.
+A project where I will try different machine learning model to predict the result of UFC fights. <br>
+This project is intended for educational purposes only.
 It is not intended for professional use or betting.